josdem/hugo/content/techtalk/spring/spring_webflux_modules.md

 include 'application'
 ```

-To run the project: Build the library first and then run the application.
+To run the project: Build the library first with `mvn install` and then run the application.
 From `$PROJECT_HOME`:

 ```bash
 gradle build :application:bootRun